kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 kubectl delete sa -n catalog clean-job-account
 ```

-Then you can execute the rollback using the following command:
+Then you can execute the rollback using this command:
 ```
 helm rollback catalog 1 --cleanup-on-fail --no-hooks
 ```

-After the rollback was succeeded you still have your Service Catalog resources backup from the previous upgrade stored in the persistence volume.
+After the rollback is succeeded, you still have the backup of your Service Catalog resources from the previous upgrade stored in the persistence volume.

 ## Cleanup